Search

 • Inventory Records hold the details about spare parts and consumables you have on hand: type, model, serial number, manufacturer, supplier name, location name, item number, item state, unit of measure, and other critical information your department needs to have about its parts and consumables.

 • Work Orders are the “digital documents” that track management of repairs and PMs.
-They are the forms inside the software that link all the elements of repair and maintenance work in one place.
-They answer these questions:
+Specifically, these are the forms inside the software that link all the elements of repair and maintenance work in one place.
+They generally answer these questions:

 • What was repaired?